moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 Now open the imported project.

 Click on "Add Job" (green arrow) and create a new "Model Building with WebCoot/Moorhen" task.
+Click on "Run".

 _A new window with Moorhen opens.
 After the initial load, Moorhen displays a protein model, a blue 2Fo-Fc-style map and an Fo-Fc-style map in green (positive) and red (negative)._